-In other words, whether you’ve made your scheduled repayments on time for previous credit you’ve received over the last five years.
-Lenders record this information with credit reporting agencies and check it whenever you apply for finance.
+In other words, whether you’ve made your previous credit repayments on time.
+Lenders record this information with credit reporting agencies.
+They check it whenever you apply for finance.

 - the number of credit applications you’ve made over the past five years.

-If you’ve had a number of unsuccessful applications, it means that lenders generally perceive you as too great a risk.
+If you’ve had several unsuccessful applications, it means that lenders perceive you as too great a risk.

 - whether you’re on the electoral roll and how often you change your address.